MedImAIR/brain-mri-processing-pipeline/README.md

 #### This repository contains:
 1. `datasets` - preparation of the opensourse data for preprocessing and training;
 3. `preprocessing` - scripts for data preprocessing;
-4. `nnUnet` - training and scoring  the segmentation models;
+4. `nnUnet` - training, scoring and statistical analysis for the nnUnet and UNETR segmentation models;
 5. `figures_ipynb` - code for the paper illustrations;
 6. `figures` - illustrations;